mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 cd atlas_workflow/
 ```

-We also need to install atlas to get this metagenome party started.
+We also need to install atlas to get this metagenome party started!
 We'll do that with this code, and we'll go over what it all means in our evening session.

 ```
 mamba create -y -n atlas metagenome-atlas=2.9.1